wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/testing.rst

 - `pytest-deadfixtures`_ - plugin to find unused or duplicate fixtures
 - `pytest-timeout`_ - plugin to raise errors for tests
   that take too long to finish, this way you can control test execution speed
-- `pytest-testmon`_ - plugin for `Test Driven Development`_ which executes
-  tests that are affected by your code changes

 .. _pytest-django: https://github.com/pytest-dev/pytest-django
 .. _django-test-migrations: https://github.com/wemake-services/django-test-migrations